patrodyne/hisrc-higherjaxb/assembly/samples/element/README.md

 ### Problem

-Use the *HiSrc HigherJAXB Maven Plugin* to generate JAXB classes from an XML Schema.
+Use the *HiSrc HigherJAXB Maven Plugin* to generate JAXB classes from an XML Schema and demonstrate a mixed complex type element that contains attributes, elements, and text.

 ### Solution